osamanazar47/alx-higher_level_programming/0x06-python-classes/README.md

 2-square.py: a file that contains a class Square that defines a square by: (based on 1-square.py)

 3-square.py: a file that contains a class Square that defines a square by: (based on 2-square.py) and with a new public method (area)

+4-square.py: a file that contains a class Square that defines a square by: (based on 3-square.py) but with the implementations for setters and getters